chalmerlowe/intro_to_sprinting/class_materials/prereq_overview.md

 ## Testimony/Feedback...

+Here is some feedback from a previous attendee at one of our workshops:

 > "...after nearly 60 years, an Open Hatch workshop, and two PyCon "How to Sprint" workshops, I think I'm beginning to get the hang of things. ;-)

 > I'm a BeeWare developer.​​ I have a new job title: Confirmed Yak Shaver.
 And I have the coin of the realm to prove it. ;-)"